rustbox/esp32c3-vgaterm/README.md

 2. Flash to the CPU

-`espflash /dev/ttyUSB0 target/riscv32imc-unknown-none-elf/debug/vgaterm --monitor --format direct-boot`
+`espflash flash /dev/ttyUSB0 target/riscv32imac-unknown-none-elf/debug/vgaterm --monitor --format direct-boot`

 Where `/dev/ttyUSB0` should be whatever serial port the esp32 is connected to.
 It's highly recommended that your user is added to the `dialout` group which will allow you to interact with `/dev/ttyUSB0` without using sudo.